 Offenders with limited criminal careers (n=24)

 Most of the offenders classed as having a limited criminal career tended only to have been convicted once – but many said they had in the past been offending for some time.
 Their past offending was often in adolescence or related to a particular crisis in their adult lives.
 So they saw it as ‘in the past’ and that they’d ‘grown out of it’ or the problems had been resolved.
 These desisters tended to be married or in relationships, working, had children and had fewer problems in their lives than the other groups (see Farrall et al., 2014 Ch.
 4 for details).
 The number of aspects of their personal lives which were ‘problematic’ (for example, their employment, drug, alcohol use or accommodation) was significantly lower than those for the other three groups.
-So they tended in general to be leading relatively conventional lives in this desisting phase of their lives.
+So they tended in general to be leading relatively conventional lives in this, desisting, phase of their lives.

 Despite the lower extent of problems, some had had previous contact with counselling services (for drugs, alcohol or mental health difficulties), but none were at the time of the last interview in contact with these agencies.
 Just two had been to prison at any time, significantly fewer compared to the whole sample in the study.
 There were no convictions for this group in the last ten years or so, except for two in relation to driving with excess alcohol, nor did they self-report offending beyond a few occasionally smoking a small amount of cannabis.
 They were, by and large, at the time of the last interview leading very conventional lives.